Department of Health and Social Care

 The programme has been designed to be delivered and assessed at Level 4 equivalence within the QAA FHEQ.
 This level indicates the intellectual demand and rigour of academic study required to successfully complete each module and provide a taster of the demands of degree level study.

 A key design feature of the Foundation Year, has been the commitment to providing a programme which is suitable for a potentially diverse mix of learners.
 In recognition of the diversity of learner experiences and needs, this programme has been designed to balance the current needs of learners with the future demands that studying at degree level will place on them.
 The purpose of the programme is not to fully mirror a full undergraduate degree programme but to provide a foundational experience and, moderately and gradually, build confidence and capability of the learners.
-As such, the indicative hours of study are less than might normally be expected on a full degree programme but the delivery is condensed and intensely delivered per week.
-This delivery pattern is proved to best support the needs of learners on Foundation Year programme, who typically have other life-commitments outside university.
+As such, the indicative hours of study are less than what might normally be expected on a full degree programme, but the delivery is condensed and intensely delivered per week.
+This delivery pattern is proved to best support the needs of learners on Foundation Year programmes, who typically have other life-commitments outside university.

 Learning and teaching approaches utilise a blended approach of face-to-face, directed, online and independent study.
 A key feature of delivery are the ‘learner-led, tutor-facilitated’ group tutorials.
-These take place weekly and encourage individual learners to re-engage with education, to ‘deconstruct’ what might have been previous, less than positive, engagements with education.
-The tutorials encourage learners to ‘reconstruct’ and to take personal responsibility and ownership of their learning during the Foundation Year and beyond.
-Peer support and dialogic approaches form a strong element of this process.
+These take place weekly and encourage individual learners to re-engage with education, to ‘deconstruct’ what might have been previously, less than positive, engagements with education.

 The Foundation Year programme offers incremental steps to foster a thirst for, and enjoyment of, learning and a gradual acculturation into university life.
 This approach will help ensure that individuals who successfully complete the Foundation Year programme are effective, successful undergraduate learners who reach their own potential within the next stages of their learner journey at full degree programme level.

 Learners on the Foundation Year build a set of knowledge, skills and attributes associated with university study which they will be able to directly transfer into their degrees.
 The generic nature of the modules aims to ensure that learners are equipped with the necessary study skills, and written and verbal communication abilities to succeed, as well as gaining independence and confidence to progress.
 To avoid duplication of content at a later date, learners do not formally study their chosen degree subject during the Foundation Year.
-However, learners will have the opportunity to attend taster sessions and may select topics for study that allow them to explore their personal interests and prepare for their future studies.
+However, subject-specific learning is integrated as part of each module, allowing them to focus on their chosen subject route.

 Throughout the Foundation Year programme, learners are encouraged to draw on their knowledge from across their learning in all module sessions, with the aim that they become active in their approach to learning.
 The final piece of work requires learners to demonstrate their consolidated learning and understanding and involves the application of research, critical thinking and academic writing.

-Learning and Teaching Strategies (YEARS 1)
+23. Learning and Teaching Strategies

 Learning and teaching strategies for the programme as a whole are balanced and comprehensive, underpinned by the need to provide a supportive and directed framework for learners entering at Level 4 with widely differing experience, familiarity and confidence with prior study, from diverse backgrounds and with a variety of entry qualifications.
-The programme provides the foundation for consolidated skills development in learner’s future degree programme.
+The programme provides the foundation for consolidated skills development in the learner’s future degree programme.
 The modules are designed to be stimulating, challenging, relevant and useful.
 The modules enable learners to experience, engage with, and develop a range of key skills necessary for independent learning and effective undergraduate study.

 Learning and teaching is characterised by a combination of directive, structured, supportive and practical strategies, and opportunities.
 These strategies aim to ensure that learners are supported in their learning whilst also developing skills, knowledge and confidence as independent learners as appropriate for future HE study.
-Learning and teaching strategies aim to make effective use of social integration, group and project work to build confidence and support a community of learning.
+Learning and teaching strategies aim to make effective use of

 Delivery is directed and guided, being designed to meet the needs and experience of learners who may not yet be ready to work with the full confidence and levels of autonomy normally expected at Level 4.
 Delivery of modules will therefore be through directive and interactive sessions, seminars and tutorials.
 Group work and workshop methods are also utilised.
 Learning will be additionally supported through the Virtual Learning Environment (VLE), and independent study.

 The Foundation Year has a strong tutorial element, both group and personal tutoring.
-Typically, there are normally 6 scheduled learning hours per week, of which, 2-3 hours per week of ‘learnerled, tutor-facilitated’ sessions take place each week.
+Typically, there are normally 6 scheduled learning hours per week, of which, 2-3 hours per week of ‘learner- led, tutor-facilitated’ sessions take place each week.
 Weekly study tutorials allow learners to discuss their formative tasks, assessed work, all feedback, key readings and issues raised in sessions with peers and tutors.
 Dialogic approaches enable learners to work on skills and areas of understanding in a supportive peer environment but also familiarises them with the processes of discussion and debate.
 The incorporation of group work also encourages learners to develop positive and supportive working relationships within the cohort.

 Throughout the year, learners work with their tutor to set and review personal targets so that they can clearly track their development across the year and avoid feeling overwhelmed by the level at which they will be required to work at on entry to their degree studies.